4myc/le-chat/README.md

 npm install
 ```

-3. In Terminal, load the app by running:
+3. In the terminal, load the app by running:
 ```
 run npm start
 ```

 ## Usage
 1. Open localhost:3000 in two or more browser windows to mimic multiple users.
-2. Joining a chat room: In each window, enter a name, select a room, and click **Join Chat**.
-The user's name will appear on the left sidebar and all users in the chat room will be notified that a user has joined the chat.
+2. In each window, enter a name, select the same chat room, and click **Join Chat**.
+The user's name will appear on the left sidebar and all users in the chat room will be notified when new users join the chat.
 3. Sending a message: In each window, enter a message and click **Send**.
 All users in the chat room will see the message.
 4. To leave a chat room, click **Leave Room**.
-Other users will be notified after a user leaves the chat room.
+All users in the room will be notified after a user leaves the chat.